 - You won’t have to make employer payroll tax payments through the end of 2020.

-- The payback period for new loan applicants has been extended from two years to a minimum of five for those not seeking or who are ineligible for forgiveness.
+- The payback period for new loan applicants has been extended.
+From two years to a minimum of five for those not seeking or who are ineligible for forgiveness.

-The new guidelines and application have not yet been released.
 SBA, in consultation with Treasury, will issue rules and guidance, a modified borrower application form, and a modified loan forgiveness application implementing these legislative amendments to the PPP.

 For more information, please click here to view the joint statement by the Treasury and Small Business Administration.